Optimal policies for Bayesian olfactory search in turbulent flows: Methods

 \subsection{Heuristic strategies}

 As an alternative to trying to find a (near-)Bellman-optimal policy, one can instead propose a heuristic policy for a POMDP.
-There are a number of heuristics which can be effective for the search problem; here we present a few (see \cite{fernandez2006} for a review).
+Whereas solving the POMDP directly is a ``black-box'' approach that tries to directly maximize the reward over the entire horizon via (approximate) dynamic programming, a heuristic policy prescribes a simple, interpretable rule to choose an action, often by considering only a single time step in the future.
+Somewhat remarkably, there are a number of heuristics which can be effective for the search problem, despite its difficulty; here we present a few (see \cite{fernandez2006} for a review).